Pulpitis can occur when

 Infectious sequelae of pulpitis include apical periodontitis Periodontitis Periodontitis is a chronic inflammatory oral disease that progressively destroys the tooth-supporting apparatus.
 It usually manifests as a worsening of gingivitis and then, if untreated, with... read more , periapical abscess, cellulitis Cellulitis Cellulitis is acute bacterial infection of the skin and subcutaneous tissue most often caused by streptococci or staphylococci.
 Symptoms and signs are pain, warmth, rapidly spreading erythema... read more , and (rarely) osteomyelitis Osteomyelitis Osteomyelitis is inflammation and destruction of bone caused by bacteria, mycobacteria, or fungi.
 Common symptoms are localized bone pain and tenderness with constitutional symptoms (in acute... read more of the jaw.
 Spread from maxillary teeth may cause purulent sinusitis Sinusitis Sinusitis is inflammation of the paranasal sinuses due to viral, bacterial, or fungal infections or allergic reactions.
 Symptoms include nasal obstruction and congestion, purulent rhinorrhea... read more , meningitis Overview of Meningitis Meningitis is inflammation of the meninges and subarachnoid space.
 It may result from infections, other disorders, or reactions to drugs.
 Severity and acuity vary.
 Findings typically include... read more , brain abscess Brain Abscess A brain abscess is an intracerebral collection of pus.
 Symptoms may include headache, lethargy, fever, and focal neurologic deficits.
 Diagnosis is by contrast-enhanced MRI or CT.
 Treatment is... read more , orbital cellulitis Preseptal and Orbital Cellulitis Preseptal cellulitis (periorbital cellulitis) is infection of the eyelid and surrounding skin anterior to the orbital septum.
 Orbital cellulitis is infection of the orbital tissues posterior... read more , and cavernous sinus thrombosis Cavernous Sinus Thrombosis Cavernous sinus thrombosis is a very rare, typically septic thrombosis of the cavernous sinus, usually caused by nasal furuncles or bacterial sinusitis.
 Symptoms and signs include pain, proptosis... read more .

 Spread from mandibular teeth may cause Ludwig angina Submandibular Space Infection Submandibular space infection is acute cellulitis of the soft tissues below the mouth.
 Symptoms include pain, dysphagia, and potentially fatal airway obstruction.
 Diagnosis usually is clinical... read more , parapharyngeal abscess Parapharyngeal Abscess A parapharyngeal abscess is a deep neck abscess.
 Symptoms include fever, sore throat, odynophagia, and swelling in the neck down to the hyoid bone.
 Diagnosis is by CT.
 Treatment is antibiotics... read more , mediastinitis Mediastinitis Mediastinitis is inflammation of the mediastinum.
 Acute mediastinitis usually results from esophageal perforation or median sternotomy.
-Symptoms include severe chest pain, dyspnea, and fever... read more , pericarditis Pericarditis Pericarditis is inflammation of the pericardium, often with fluid accumulation.
-Pericarditis may be caused by many disorders (eg, infection, myocardial infarction, trauma, tumors, metabolic... read more , empyema, and jugular thrombophlebitis.
+Symptoms include severe chest pain, dyspnea, and fever... read more , pericarditis Pericarditis Pericarditis is inflammation of the pericardium, often with fluid accumulation in the pericardial space.
+Pericarditis may be caused by many disorders (eg, infection, myocardial infarction, trauma... read more , empyema, and jugular thrombophlebitis.

 Symptoms and Signs of Pulpitis